stasyanko/monnblanc-principles/README.md

 - to help to write maintainable OOP code
 - to collect main ***OOP antipatterns*** in one place to avoid them

+***The main problem we should solve is: what the design of objects should be if the big idea of OOP is messaging***.

 **Disclaimer**

 *All examples are written in pseudo language that is understandable to most programmers who know Java, Python, PHP, Javascript and most modern OOP languages.*